matsilva/aetextio/README.md

 ========
 This script will export all of your text layer values to a csv(comma separated value text file), in order.
 From here you can replace values with what ever you would like.... when you are done, run the aetextin.jsx script.

-The output file path will be `Desktop/aetextio/textout textout.txt`
+The output file path will be `Desktop/aetextio/ textfile.txt`

 aetextin.jsx
 ========